Central limit theorem for first-passage percolation time across thin cylinders: Estimates for the mean

 \section{Estimates for the mean}

 In this section we will prove Proposition~\ref{prop:meanbd}.
 We will break the proof into several lemmas.
 Lemma~\ref{lem:p2s} shows that the random variables $a_n(G_n),t_n(G_n)$ and $T_{n}(G_n)$ are close in $L^p$ norm when the diameter $d_n$ of $G_n$ is small.
+Note that the maximum weight over all self avoiding paths in $G_{n}$ is of the order of $d_{n}$.

 \begin{lemma} We have

 Moreover we have

 when $\E[\go^p]<\infty$ for some $p\ge 1$ and a typical edge weight $\go\sim F$. \end{lemma} \begin{proof} Fix any path $\cP$ from $(0,o)$ to $(n,o)$ in $\dZ\times G_n$.
 The path $\cP$ will hit $\{0\}\times G_n$ and $\{n\}\times G_n$ at some vertices.
 Let $(0,u)$ be the vertex where $\cP$ hits $\{0\}\times G_n$ the last time and $(n,v)$ be the vertex where $\cP$ hits $\{n\}\times G_n$ the first time after hitting $(0,u)$.
 The path segment of $\cP$ from $(0,u)$ to $(n,v)$ lies inside $[n]\times G_n$ and by non-negativity of edge weights we have $\go(\cP)\ge T_{n}(G_n)$.
 Since this is true for any path $\cP$ joining $(0,o)$ to $(n,o)$ in $\dZ\times G_n$, we have $T_{n}(G_n)\le a_n(G_n)$.